Biden treads carefully in unwinding hardline Trump immigration policies | Politics

 Biden treads carefully in unwinding hardline Trump immigration policies

-U.S. President Joe Biden on Tuesday will order a review of asylum processing at the U.S.-Mexico border and the immigration system as he seeks to undo some of former President Donald Trump's hardline policies, two senior administration officials said.
-Biden will also create a task force to reunite migrant families who were separated at the U.S.-Mexico border by Trump's 2018 "zero tolerance" border strategy, the officials said on a call with reporters on Monday.
+U.S. President Joe Biden on Tuesday ordered a review of asylum processing at the U.S.-Mexico border and the immigration system as he seeks to undo some of former President Donald Trump's hardline policies.
+Biden also created a task force to reunite migrant families who were separated at the border by Trump's 2018 'zero tolerance' strategy.

-Immigration advocates have urged the new Democratic administration to move quickly but Biden aides say they need time to unravel the many layers of immigration restrictions introduced during the Trump era and to put in place new, more migrant-friendly systems.
-"Fully remedying the actions will take time and require a full-governance approach," one of the officials said.
+"We are going to work to undo the moral and national shame of the previous administration that literally, not figuratively, ripped children from the arms of their families," Biden said as he signed the orders at the White House.
+Immigration advocates have urged the new Democratic administration to move quickly but Biden aides say they need time to unravel the many layers of immigration restrictions introduced during the Trump era and to put in place more migrant-friendly systems.

-"This is the thing that rallied Donald Trump supporters," she said.
-Biden's actions on Tuesday will follow six immigration orders he issued on his first day in office.

-In his planned order on legal immigration, Biden will call for a review of Trump's so-called "public charge" rule, which makes it harder for poorer immigrants to obtain permanent residency in the United States, .
+On Tuesday, Biden also called for a review of Trump's so-called 'public charge' rule, which makes it harder for poorer immigrants to obtain permanent residency in the United States.
 The review is expected to start the process to rescind it, according to two people familiar with the plan.

-Biden's planned order setting up the task force to reunite parents and children separated at the southern border was a key election promise.
-The task force, however, will face a daunting challenge in trying to track down the parents of more than 600 children who remain separated, according to a January court filing in a related case.
-The children are living with relatives or in foster care, according to an attorney representing plaintiffs in the litigation.
+Biden's order setting up the task force to reunite parents and children separated at the southern border was a key election promise.
+However, the task force will face a daunting challenge in trying to track down the parents of more than 600 children who remain separated, according to a January court filing in a related case.
+The children are living with relatives or in foster care, an attorney representing plaintiffs in the litigation told Reuters.

 The task force will be led by Alejandro Mayorkas, one of the senior officials said on Monday.
 The U.S. Senate on Tuesday confirmed Mayorkas as the new head of the Department of Homeland Security, the first Latino and immigrant to hold that position.